udexon/Homoiconism/Q23_Phos_Smashlet.md

-### Mastering Computer Programming and Abstract Mathematics _One Line At A Time_ with Phos Stack Machine Shell Language (Smashlet)
+### Mastering Computer Programming and Abstract Mathematics _One Token At A Time_ with Phos Stack Machine Shell Language (Smashlet)

 Computer programming and abstract mathematics have the same origin.
 Over the years, specialization has resulted in separation of disciplines, although occasionally we witness cross fertilization of the two fields, especially in computer algebra system.